swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

                 | '(?~|)'
 ```

-An absent function is an Oniguruma feature that allows for the easy inversion of a given pattern.
+An absent function is an [Oniguruma][oniguruma-syntax] feature that allows for the easy inversion of a given pattern.
 There are 4 variants of the syntax:

 - `(?~|absent|expr)`: Absent expression, which attempts to match against `expr`, but is limited by the range that is not matched by `absent`.
 - `(?~absent)`: Absent repeater, which matches against any input not matched by `absent`.
 Equivalent to `(?~|absent|\O*)`.